An E04 error occurs, and the softener does not draw brine during regeneration.

 Safety first: Turn off power and close the inlet valve before disassembling the injector or venturi.
 Have towels ready for minor water spills.

-- 1. Check brine level: Ensure there is adequate water in the brine tank (typically 6–12 inches above the grid, depending on model).
-If the tank is completely dry, refill cycle may be failing (see E02).
+- 1. Check brine level: Ensure there is adequate water in the brine tank (typically 6–12 inches above the grid, depending on the model).
+If the tank is completely dry, the refill cycle may be failing (see E02).

 - 2. Inspect brine line for leaks: Tighten compression nuts at both ends of the brine tubing.
 Any air leak will prevent suction.
 Replace cracked tubing.

 - 3. Clean venturi/injector: Remove the injector cap on the Rayne control valve (usually under a small cover).
 Carefully remove the injector nozzle and throat, and any screens.
-Soak in vinegar to remove iron or hardness buildup, then rinse and reassemble in the correct order.
+Soak them in vinegar to remove iron or hardness buildup, then rinse and reassemble in the correct order.

 - 4. Clear brine well: Remove the brine well cover inside the brine tank.
 Ensure the safety float assembly moves freely and that no salt bridges or sludge are blocking the bottom.